SegFaulty/DocThor/README.md

 * with one parameter it will check if it is a loaded extension, if not it considers it a class name `php DocThor.php APC`
 * with more than one parameter, all are considered class names `php DocThor.php Directory Exception`
 * with --sourceDir parameter, it scans .c files for more information `php DocThor.php --sourceDir=/opt/src/zeromq/ zmq`
+* with --check parameter, no structure is generated, only the inconsistencies betwenn source and reflection are shown `php DocThor.php --sourceDir=/opt/src/zeromq/ --check zmq`

 ##With C source files##
 some hints if you use the --sourceDir parameter